Quinoa vs Rice - Health impact and Nutrition Comparison

 Quinoa and brown rice are consumed during the Mediterranean and anti-inflammatory diets as well.
 As a refined grain, white rice doesn’t suit these diets.

-White rice is part of the BRAT diet, consisting of banana, rice, applesauce, and toast.
+White rice is part of the BRAT diet, consisting of bananas, rice, applesauce, and toast.
 The BRAT diet was recommended for nausea, vomiting, and diarrhea; however, the experts say the diet has not been proven to work and can even lead to malnutrition and prolonged symptoms.

 Health Impact